 Take a break from all the candy and indulge in these cream cheese swirled brownies in traditional Halloween colors.
-These brownies come together quickly, they’re super chewy and moist and will surely get you in the Halloween spirit!
+These Halloween Cream Cheese Brownies come together quickly, they're super chewy and moist and will surely get you in the Halloween spirit!

 Thank you to Domino® Sugar for sponsoring this post!
 I was compensated for providing this recipe and blog post, however all opinions are my own.